gmtsciencedev/scitq/README.md

 big up to Benjamin Duplan who by his enthusiasm and commitment has helped us in lots of ways to achieve this project.

+Many thanks also to the OVH startup team who accepted us in their program and have thus helped this project in a major way.
+Special thanks to Christopher Apédo!
+Thanks also to OVH support team for their help.

 For GMT Science team, Raynald